 Homework and Bedtime Arguments: 8 Tips for Calmer Nights with Kids

-work on after chores or dinner and what to finish up later in the evening.
+Have your child divide their homework into doable sections: what they want to start on immediately after school, what they wish to work on after chores or dinner and what to finish up later in the evening.

 8 tips for calm evenings-after school through bedtime

 Hold a Quick Family Meeting.
 Begin the process on a weekend by calling a family meeting.
 Let your children know that after school time, right up through bedtime, is going to run differently from now on.
 Keep it simple and let them know the goal: to get as much completed before bedtime with as little stress as possible.
 You can say, "We're going to try something different starting tomorrow after school so things work better for all of us."

 Set Expectations and Consequences.
 Establish rules for what has to get accomplished as soon as your children get home from school.
 For kids of all ages, this can include putting shoes and jackets away, emptying lunch boxes and water bottles, and setting up their homework at their study space.
 Tell them ahead of time what the consequences will be if they don't do their chores, and be sure to follow through.
 Setting some simple ground rules can keep chaos from erupting after school.
 If your child complains about homework after school, point him back to the ground rules and consequences.

 No Screens.
 Watching TV or playing video games when first arriving home from school make it difficult to begin homework or chores and should be eliminated from the afternoon ritual.
 So does having access to other electronics (phones, tablets, etc.); have a basket handy where all electronics go as soon as your child walks in the door.
 When you want your child to have their electronics returned or to be able to watch TV is a personal choice.
 Just be clear that permission to use the phone during a break involves a specific time limit and then the phone goes back in the basket.